ujr/sylphe/README.md

 Generally some lightweight stuff about my personal interests and musings.

 - *art/* – raw or editable artwork for the site
-- *site/* – the stuff to be copied to the web server
+- *docs/* – the stuff to be published by the web server
 - *trials/* – experiments and trials, not part of the site
 - *README.md* – this file

-Only the stuff in site/ is public; all other files and the wiki in the Fossil repository are private.
+Only the stuff in *docs/* is part of the published web site (I'd prefer the name *site/* but *docs/* is the GitHub Pages convention, where the site presently is published).
+The empty file *docs/.nojekyll* disables Jekyll processing.

 ## Icons and Tiles